zingolabs/zingolib/regtest/README.md

 at which point the interactive cli application should work with your regtest network.

 `zcashd`'s stdout logfile should quickly have an output of several dozen lines, and show network upgrade activation parameters at `height=1`.
-`lightwalletd`'s log file will show something like:
+`lightwalletd`'s stdout log file will show something like:
-`{"app":"lightwalletd","level":"info","msg":"Got sapling height 1 block height 0 chain regtest ..."}`
+`{"app":"lightwalletd","level":"info","msg":"Got sapling height 1 block height 1 chain regtest branchID ..."}`
 ...which you can view with `tail -f` or your favorite tool.

-Because regtest mode has an inability to cope with an initial state without any blocks we have included an initial state of one block made from `zcashd` in the `zingolib` git repo.
-Additionally, any blocks added while zcashd is running are not recorded / retained upon subsequent runs.
-Network parameters are all set to activate at block 1, and so all network upgrades should neccessarily be enacted when using Regtest Mode when using this branch.

 Once regtest mode is running, you can manipulate the simulated chain with `zcash-cli`.